Stuff I Own, Use and Behold

 Stuff I Use (Software)

-Stuff I Behold (Philosophy)
+Stuff I Behold (Philosophy & Opinions)

 I'm vehemently anti-DRM and pro-consumer, and I'll always opt for free/libre and open-source software over proprietary garbage.